patrickjohncollins/patrickjohncollins.github.io/en/great-software-dev-management.md

 * Ensures tasks are clearly specified.
 * Ensures tasks include test plans for both success and failure, as well as expected transaction volumes.
 * Distributes a constant supply of prioritized tasks to team members.
-* Rotates responsability, such that team members gain experience on all parts of the system.
+* Rotates responsibility, such that team members gain experience on all parts of the system.
 * Continuously delivers new functionality to end-users.
 * Seeks feedback from end-users.
 * Disburses project budget on salaries, consultations, workstations, tools, hosting, events.